Think you know your showbiz tales? Find out if the legend of "The Loco-Motion" is true!

 Little Eva's recording career didn't last long past the 1962 release of "The Loco-Motion" (in 1971 she retired from the music industry).
 But the song itself has had staying power.
 It was covered by Grand Funk Railroad in 1974, soaring to No. 1 again, and by Kylie Minogue in 1987, hitting No. 3.
 When asked what she thought of Minogue's version, Boyd admitted that she didn't like it (though its success spurred a resurgence of her own career).
 We won't go so far as to say we don't like Minogue's version – it's an '80s classic – but we must admit being partial to Little Eva's classic, original version.

-It’s been nearly 50 years since Little Eva recorded “The Loco-Motion.”
-Nine years after her death, we’re so glad she gave us this record to remember her by.
+It’s been more than 50 years since Little Eva recorded “The Loco-Motion.”
+Ten years after her death, we’re so glad she gave us this record to remember her by.